1889 Pembrokeshire County Council election: By-elections

 Five vacancies were caused by the election of aldermen.

 Pembroke Dock by-election

-The election to replace the Mayor of Pembroke was fought on political lines.
+The election to replace Alderman Secombe took place on Friday 15 February 1899 and was fought on political lines.

 St Ishmaels by-election

-The election which followed the elevation of Lord Kensington was not fought on political lines.
+The election which followed the elevation of Lord Kensington to alderman took place on Friday 15 February 1899 and was not fought on political lines.